Certora/Documentation/docs/cvl/statements.md

 #### Usage:

 The `return` statement is used to terminate the execution of a function and return a value.
-It is commonly used in functions to specify the value to be returned.
+It can only be used in functions to specify the value to be returned.

 ##### Example: